cooper/juno/doc/modules.md

 operators to see PRIVMSG and NOTICE messages which would have otherwise been blocked (+z).

-This applies to mutebans, regular bans, channel moderation, and any other condition which may have prevented a user from messaging the channel.
+This applies to mutebans, regular bans, channel moderation, and almost any other condition which may have prevented a user from messaging the channel.
 When this mode is enabled, the user sending the blocked message will NOT receive an error reply to notify them that their message was blocked.